Updated on October 24th, 2024 by Aristofanis Papadatos

-Despite its small size, National Fuel Gas has promising long-term growth prospects and an attractive valuation.
-In addition, its nearly 10-year high dividend yield of 3.9% is much higher than the broader market yield of 1.5%, and there is room for more dividend raises down the road.
+Despite its small size, National Fuel Gas has promising long-term growth prospects and a reasonable valuation.
+In addition, the stock is offering a dividend yield of 3.3%, which is much higher than the 1.2% yield of the S&P 500, and there is room for more dividend raises down the road.

 Business Overview